 Weekly Bulletin: IFFP distributes the Weekly Bulletin via Constant Contact.
 E-mailed on Thursdays, this message contains information about IFFP activities—upcoming Gatherings, Sunday School, celebrations, COA and Teen Groups, announcements, updates and more.

-Membership Directory: The Membership Directory, published each fall, includes a great deal of useful information, including names, addresses, phones, and e-mails of all members, lists of Sunday School classes, cross-reference list of both spouse’s names, list of the Board members, and more.
+Membership Directory: An online Membership Directory includes a great deal of useful information, including names, addresses, phones, and e-mails of all members, lists of Sunday School classes, cross-reference list of both spouse’s names, list of the Board members, and more.